 The problem with taxis is that there aren’t enough to accommodate all the people needing to use them.
 Expats who do manage to get a taxi will find that they are mostly clean, metered and well-regulated by the government.
 Unfortunately, taxi drivers don’t always know their way around the city, which isn’t helpful and can make it difficult for new arrivals to find their way around.

 While hailing a taxi off the street may not always be possible, the Karwa app and website provide ride-hailing services and contact numbers.

 Driving in Doha

 Many people believe that the most unsafe place in Doha is on its roads.
 Driving in Doha can be a harrowing experience, with locals and foreigners alike tending to drive fast and recklessly, which is why many expats choose to hire drivers instead of braving the roads themselves.
-Traffic is at its worst from 6am, when most people start commuting to work, even though police are often present at roundabouts to help control the morning traffic.
+Traffic is at its worst in the early morning around 6am and late afternoon as most people commute to work and back home.

 Cycling in Doha

 Despite the heat, cycling in Doha is growing in popularity and is promoted for its various health benefits.
 Reckless drivers make getting around by bicycle dangerous and unwise on main roads, but there are spaces and parks dedicated to cycling and the Qatar Cycling Federation provides information, maps and advice to avid and new cyclists, families and individuals.

 Expats can also find cycling groups through social media platforms while several bike shops dotted around the city offer rentals.

 Doha isn’t exactly walkable, but certain areas make for pleasant strolls and there are many leafy jogging environments too.